 If you are aged 18-25 and you are helping to look after someone who has a long-term illness, disability, mental ill-health or addiction who could not manage without your support, you are a young adult carer.

 What support do we offer young adult carers?

-Young adult carers can access all of the support that we have to offer at Newcastle Carers, and you can find lots of useful information on our website.
+Young adult carers can access all of the support that we have to offer, and you can find lots of useful information on our website.